TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Integrators/Index.rst

 TypoScript
 ==========

-While the already mentioned :ref:`t3sitepackage:start` teaches you the TypoScript you need to create a sitepackage, it is not a bad idea to get yourself a TypoScript introduction.
+While the already mentioned :doc:`t3sitepackage:Index` teaches you the TypoScript you need to create a sitepackage, it is not a bad idea to get yourself a TypoScript introduction.

-:ref:`TypoScript in 45 Minutes <t3ts45:start>` guides you through the
+:doc:`TypoScript in 45 Minutes <t3ts45:Index>` guides you through the
 basics of *TypoScript*.

-Use the :ref:`TypoScript Reference <t3tsref:start>` as a reference.
+Use the :doc:`TypoScript Reference <t3tsref:Index>` as a reference.

 Fluid
 =====

-In the :ref:`t3sitepackage:start` you will also have acquired a working knowledge of Fluid, the templating engine.
+In the :doc:`t3sitepackage:Index` you will also have acquired a working knowledge of Fluid, the templating engine.
 To learn more about Fluid, you may want to use the following resources: